Cathy Milliken // Biography

 She was also a member along with colleagues Dietmar Wiesner and Hermann Kreztschmar of the group HCD Productions.
 Together they created group installations, performances and recording projects.

 She has composed for theatre, opera, radio, film and created installations.
 She has been commissioned by the Berliner Staatsoper, Staatstheater Darmstadt, South Bank Centre London, the ZKM (Centre for New Media) Karlsruhe, The Experimental Electronic Studio of Freiburg, as well as the CCMIX(enakis) Centre in Paris, the German Public Radio Stations of Saarland, Hessen and the Deutschlandfunk and the Concerto Köln.
-Her orchestral work "Earth Plays" was recently premiered by the Symphonieorchester des Bayerischen Rundfunks in December, part of the Music Viva Series for 2015.
+Her orchestral work "Earth Plays" premiered by the Symphonieorchester des Bayerischen Rundfunks in December, part of the Music Viva Series for 2015.